Suillus americanus: Microscopic characteristics

 In deposit, the spores are cinnamon-colored.
 Viewed with a microscope, they are pale yellow, smooth, and roughly elliptical in shape, and measure 8–9.5 by 3.5–5 μm.
 The basidia, the spore-bearing cells, are club-shaped and 4-spored, with dimensions of 21–25 by 5.5 to 6 μm.
 The pleurocystidia (cystidia found on the sides of a gill) range in shape from cylindrical to club-shaped and are arranged in bundles.
 Both the bases of the bundles and the surface of the cystidia may be covered with brown pigment particles.
 Cheilocystidia are cystidia located in the gill faces.
 In S. americanus, they are mostly club-shaped, often with an expanded apex, and like the pleurocystidia, are arranged in bundles, with brown pigment particles at the base of the bundles.
 Bundles of cystidia near the tube openings may sometimes be visible with a hand lens.
 Like all Suillus species, the cystidia of S. americanus will turn orange-brown in the presence of a solution of 3% potassium hydroxide.
 The slimy layer on the cap surface results from an interwoven layer of gelatinous hyphae that are typically 3–5 μm thick.

 Similar species

 Suillus americanus is very similar in appearance to Suillus sibiricus (distributed in western North America and western and central Asia) but the latter species associates with Pinus monticola and Pinus flexilis rather than Pinus strobus.
-One field guide suggests that S. sibiricus has a thicker stem than S. americanus, brown spots on the cap, and is a darker, more dingy yellow.
+One field guide suggests that S. sibiricus has a thicker stipe than S. americanus, brown spots on the cap, and is a darker, more dingy yellow.
 Molecular phylogenetics analysis has shown, however, that specimens of S. sibricus collected from China and western North America, as well as S. americanus from eastern North America, are most likely "a single circumboreal taxon".
+A regional example of this confusion comes from South Korea: when Korean collections labelled as S. sibiricus were sequenced, all available material grouped with S. americanus instead.
+The authors noted that separating the two on appearance alone can be difficult, and recommended combining macroscopic characters with ITS sequence data when a confident identification is needed.
+Later treatments have questioned how reliable these host-based distinctions are, noting that S. americanus and S. sibiricus differ only weakly in morphology and that host association has often been overemphasized in Suillus identification.

 Another lookalike species is Suillus subaureus, which can be distinguished microscopically by slightly smaller, hyaline (translucent) spores (typically 7.5–8.5 by 3 μm), and an association with Populus tremuloides (quaking aspen).